chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 There are a few options inside the [`Scene`](../../reference/user_interface/render_controls/scene) tab that you may wish to change.

 `Canvas size` is the resolution you want the preview and the final render to be.
-Higher values take longer to render, so using a lower resolution, such as 960x540, can massively boost preview/test render performance.
-The `x2` button can quickly double the measures of both dimensions to 1920x1080.
+Higher values take longer to render, so using a lower resolution, such as *960x540*, can massively boost preview / test render performance.
+The `x2` button can quickly double the measures of both dimensions to *1920x1080*.

 `Save dump once every X` is effectively an auto-save feature.
 Every time Chunky reaches an SPP value that is a multiple of `X` that you set, it will save your scene.
 Chunky will not render while dumping so do not set this too low unless you believe your system is unstable.